Hub-OS/documentation-website/docs/01-client/04-lua-api/02-entity-api/03-player.md

 Dedicates a button slot in Card Select to the specified card.
 Internally defined as a [CardSelectButton](#cardselectbutton).
 Overrides the card button created on the Player.

+May behave oddly if a button is already set in the same slot on this augment and [button:delete()](buttondelete) was not called.

 Returns [CardSelectButton](#cardselectbutton)

 ### `augment:create_card_button(slot_count, card_button_slot?)`